metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 Notes on mapping CBOR to Perl:

-- CBOR text strings become Perl character strings.
-CBOR binary strings become Perl byte strings.
-(This may become configurable later.)
+- CBOR text strings become Perl strings with the internal UTF8 flag set.
+CBOR binary strings become Perl strings _without_ that flag set.
+This is a mostly-internal distinction in Perl that doesn’t actually constitute separate byte/character string types, but it’s at least something similar.

     Note that invalid UTF-8 in a CBOR text string is considered invalid input and will thus prompt a thrown exception.